New Testament: Disciples & Companions

 Approximately 24 references

-Paul's most trusted young colleague, from Lystra, with a Jewish mother (Eunice) and Greek father.
+Paul's trusted young colleague, from Lystra, with a Jewish mother (Eunice) and Greek father.
 Circumcised by Paul for the sake of ministry to Jews.
 Co-author of several epistles.
 Recipient of 1–2 Timothy, where Paul addresses church leadership and encourages him not to let anyone look down on his youth (1 Timothy 4:12).

 Key references: 1 Corinthians 4:17, 1 Corinthians 16:10, 1 Thessalonians 1:1, 1 Thessalonians 3:2, 1 Thessalonians 3:6, 1 Timothy 1:2, 1 Timothy 1:18, 1 Timothy 6:20, 2 Corinthians 1:1, 2 Corinthians 1:19 (and 14 more)